-Veterans must nurture health spirituality because unhealthy spirituality is what creates Veterans.
-Example: selfishness, in one form or another, has started every war, initiated every divorce, and motivates every crime and social injustice imaginable.
+Veterans must nurture healthy spirituality because unhealthy spirituality is what creates Veterans.
+Example: selfishness, in one form or another, has started every war and motivates every crime and social injustice imaginable.
 Social injustice has its roots in selfishness, and selfishness is rooted in emptiness, and emptiness is an expression of an unhealthy spirituality.

 Our orientation is the power and presence of the Holy Trinity God our Father and Creator, Jesus our crucified and risen Christ, and their Spirit present among us.
 There is no other point of orientation or context for health spirituality.
 Neutrality is not a point of orientation.

-As a member of IOP, you may expect short, weekly, ground-breaking, spiritually insightful meditations to help guide and encourage you on your journey, plus a weekly IOP peace and kindness suggestion.
+As a member of IOP, you may expect short, weekly, spiritually insightful meditations to help guide and encourage you on your journey, plus a weekly IOP kindness suggestion.

 Veterans living this lifestyle will be living witnesses impacting the lives of those around them.

 The Prayer of Quiet can also be very helpful: Simply begin your day silently and gently whispering within, “Jesus, Jesus” or “love, love”